Rugiacreed/Camera-Transitions-Project-II-Research/README.md

 # Camera-Transitions-Project-II-Research
 I'm Roger Pérez Romera student from CITM UPC Terrassa from the Development and Design career.
+This is my link to my github repository from this project: https://github.com/Rugiacreed/Camera-Transitions-Project-II-Research.

 # CAMERA TRANSITIONS